Image

 Homicide Lawyer Crestwood, MO | Criminal Defense Near Crestwood, MO | Combs Waterkotte

-What Should I Do If I’m Charged with Homicide in Crestwood, MO?
+What Do I Do If I’m Accused Of Homicide in Crestwood, MO?

 Homicide occurs when one individual causes the death of another.
 Not all homicide is murder though, as some deaths caused by another individual are manslaughter, and some are lawful – like when justified by an affirmative defense, such as insanity or self-defense.